edepree/edepree.github.io/_posts/2021-11-20-configuring-wireguard-package-on-pfsense-2105-and-android.markdown

 title:  "Configuring WireGuard Package on pfSense 21.05 and Android"
 ---

-As of May 5th 2021 WireGuard is available as a package through pfSense's Package Manager.
+As of May 5th 2021 the WireGuard Virtual Private Network (VPN) software is available as a package through pfSense's Package Manager.
 This guide covers configuring a WireGuard "server" using the WireGuard package v0.1.5_3 on pfSense 21.05_2 and a WireGuard "client" on Android.

 While the terms "server" and "client" are not correct WireGuard nomenclature; they will be used throughout this post to reference the pfSense appliance and remote endpoints respectively.